akadotsh/tokai/README.md

 - View and set global queue concurrency.
 - Search jobs by ID or name and inspect job details and logs.
 - Add, delete, and retry jobs.
-- Pause, resume, rate limit, empty, or obliterate queues.
+- Pause, resume, rate limit, clean, empty, or obliterate queues.

 ## Built with